Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Abstract

 \section{Abstract}

 Graph anomaly detection (GAD) is becoming increasingly crucial in various applications, ranging from financial fraud detection to fake news detection.
-However, current GAD methods largely overlook the issue of fairness, which might result in discriminatory decisions skewed toward certain demographic groups defined on sensitive attributes (e.g., gender, religion, ethnicity, etc.).
+However, current GAD methods largely overlook the fairness problem, which might result in discriminatory decisions skewed toward certain demographic groups defined on sensitive attributes (e.g., gender).
 This greatly limits the applicability of these methods in real-world scenarios in light of societal and ethical restrictions.
 To address this critical gap, we make the first attempt to integrate fairness with utility in GAD decision-making.
-Specifically, we devise a novel \textbf{D}is\textbf{E}ntangle-based \textbf{F}airn\textbf{E}ss-aware a\textbf{N}omaly \textbf{D}etection framework on the attributed graph, named \textbf{\method}. \method first introduces disentanglement in GNNs to capture informative yet sensitive-irrelevant node representations, effectively reducing societal bias inherent in graph representation learning.
-Besides, to alleviate discriminatory bias in evaluating anomalous nodes, \method adopts a reconstruction-based anomaly detection, which concentrates solely on node attributes without incorporating any graph structure.
-Additionally, given the inherent association between input and sensitive attributes, \method constrains the correlation between the reconstruction error and the predicted sensitive attributes.
-Our empirical evaluations on real-world datasets reveal that \method performs effectively in GAD and significantly enhances fairness compared to state-of-the-art baselines.
-To foster reproducibility, our code is available at \url{https://github.com/AhaChang/DEFEND}.
+Specifically, we devise a novel \textbf{D}is\textbf{E}ntangle-based \textbf{F}airn\textbf{E}ss-aware a\textbf{N}omaly \textbf{D}etection framework on the attributed graph, named \textbf{\method}. \method first introduces disentanglement in GNNs to capture informative yet sensitive-irrelevant node representations, effectively reducing bias inherent in graph representation learning.
+Besides, to alleviate discriminatory bias in evaluating anomalies, \method adopts a reconstruction-based method, which concentrates solely on node attributes and avoids incorporating biased graph topology.
+Additionally, given the inherent association between sensitive-relevant and -irrelevant attributes, \method further constrains the correlation between the reconstruction error and predicted sensitive attributes.
+Empirical evaluations on real-world datasets reveal that \method performs effectively in GAD and significantly enhances fairness compared to state-of-the-art baselines.
+Our code is available at \url{https://github.com/AhaChang/DEFEND}.